kevoreilly/CAPEv2/docs/book/src/usage/monitor.rst

 Actions
 =======
 * Often we might wish to perform an action when a breakpoint is hit.
 These actions can be defined by the actions: action0, action1, action2, and action3, each corresponding to a respective breakpoint.
 The action is specified by a simple string (not case sensitive).
 The list of actions is constantly growing, so if the need arises for further actions, they can be simply added.

-* To divert the execution flow upon a conditional jump JZ - 'flip' the direction of a branch.
-Since this is one of the most useful actions, there are many actions to choose from.
+Available actions:
 * For direct control over the instruction pointer:
-    * Skip
-    * Jmp
+    * Skip --> The 'skip' action is equivalent to 'nopping out' the instruction.
+    * Jmp --> The 'jmp' action results in the jump always being taken, no matter what the state of the flags or the condition.
+    * Nop --> The 'nop' action results in the adding of the nop instruction for the report, can be used as canary or for other purposes.
+    * Wret --> The 'wret' action results in the changing of the value of the RIP/EIP register value related to the RET instruction.
+    * Ret --> The 'ret' action results is the same you would expect from the ret instruction in assembly, meaning pop of the last element from the stack and assign the value to the RIP/EIP register.
+    * Goto --> The 'goto' action results in the local jump to a target address.
 * To control the CPU zero flag:
     * SetZeroFlag, ClearZeroFlag, FlipZeroFlag
 * To control the sign flag:
     * SetSignFlag, ClearSignFlag, FlipSignFlag
 * The carry flag:
     * SetCarryFlag, ClearCarryFlag & FlipCarryFlag

-* The 'skip' action is equivalent to 'nopping out' the instruction.
-The Jmp action results in the jump always being taken, no matter what the state of the flags or the condition.
-The remaining options set, clear, or flip the relevant flags.
-For example:
+* Change Register value:
+    * SetEax --> Change the register value Eax to the given value.
+    * SetEbx --> Change the register value Ebx to the given value.
+    * SetEcx --> Change the register value Ecx to the given value.
+    * SetEdx --> Change the register value Edx to the given value.
+    * SetEsi --> Change the register value Esi to the given value.
+    * SetEdi --> Change the register value Edi to the given value.
+* Changing the count value:
+    * Count --> Changing the count value explained in the count section above.
+* Stack manipulation:
+    * Push --> Push a given value onto the stack.
+    * Pop --> Pop a value from the stack.
+* Probing:
+    * Unwind --> Unwind the SEH info.
+    * Print: --> The action "print:" is used to dump the string buffer at the given address.
+(Work only on x86)
+    * DumpImage --> The action "dumpimage" is used to dump the dump type of dumptypeX or UNPACKED_PE with typestringX of the region of the calling module.
+    * DumpSize --> The action "dumpsize" is used to change the size of the dump that would be outputed by the "dump" action.
+    * SetDump: --> The action "setdump:" is used to change the address of where the dump would be taken from the "dump" action.
+    * Dump --> The action "dump" dump the dump type of dumptypeX or UNPACKED_PE with typestringX at the address given from the "setdump" action and of size of the "dumpsize" action.
+    * Scan --> The action "scan" is used to scan a specific address region, in Capemon terms it mean running YaraScan of that specific region.
+    * DumpStack --> The action "dumpstack" is used like the name imply to dump the stack.
-    * bp0=0x1234,action0=skip
+* Hooks:

-* Hereupon breaking on the instruction at 0x1234, the instruction will be skipped.
+    * Hooks: --> The action "hooks:" is a given boolean value which enable or disable the hooks.
 * Instruction traces can grow to be huge so often it's important to be able to stop at a chosen point.
 To stop the trace at a given breakpoint, the action is simply:
     * Stop

+The list of actions and their implementation can be found in Trace.c of Capemon(CAPE's monitor), specifically in the ActionDispatcher.
+It would be really easy to add additionnal actions and there is a lot of other gadgets which could be added there depending on the needs of the debugger's user.

 Type
 ====